Lost Traffic Ticket in New YorkPage OverviewSUMMARY: How to Find Lost New York Traffic Ticket Information

-Unless your ticket reads Traffic Violations Bureau (TVB) on the bottom, the chances that you can look it up online are slim; most local courts (on county, city, town, and village levels) handle lost tickets in person, or can provide the information over the telephone (see below).
-Keep in mind, even if you don't have a TVB ticket, you can still pay your traffic ticket online in some NY counties.
+Unless your traffic ticket reads Traffic Violations Bureau (TVB) on the bottom, the chances that you can look up the ticket online are slim; most local NY courts (on county, city, town, and village levels) handle lost tickets in person, or can provide ticket information over the telephone (see below).
+Keep in mind, even if you don't have a TVB traffic ticket, you can still pay your traffic ticket online in some NY counties.

-If your ticket does read Traffic Violations Bureau (TVB) at the bottom, you can request a substitute traffic ticket via the TVB's website.
+If your NY traffic ticket does read Traffic Violations Bureau (TVB) at the bottom, you can request a substitute traffic ticket via the TVB's website.

-Note that only tickets issued in the following TVB jurisdictions are eligible:
+Note that only traffic tickets issued in the following TVB jurisdictions are eligible:

-To begin the process, visit the TVB Substitute Traffic Ticket page and follow the instructions.
+To begin the NY ticket replacement process, visit the TVB Substitute Traffic Ticket page and follow the instructions.

-Tickets that aren't under the TVB's jurisdiction are handled by county, city, town, or village jurisdictions.
-If you know exactly where you received the ticket, proceed to the next section on visiting the appropriate NY county website.
+Traffic tickets that aren't under the TVB's jurisdiction are handled by county, city, town, or village jurisdictions.
+If you know exactly where you received your traffic ticket in New York, proceed to the next section on visiting the appropriate NY county court website.

-When all else fails, you can contact the DMV.
-The citation may be in its system, but if not, a representative can try to help you figure out where you were when you received the ticket.
+When all else fails, you can contact the New York DMV.
+The traffic citation may be in its system, but if not, a representative can try to help you figure out where you were when you received the ticket.

 New York State provides a list of courthouses online.

-Generally, all you'll find here is the court's address and contact information; however, this is enough for you to contact the court and find out your options regarding a lost traffic ticket.
+Generally, all you'll find here is the court's address and contact information; however, this is enough for you to contact the traffic court and find out your options regarding a lost NY traffic ticket.

-You can request a copy of the citation from the court; however, most courts will let you know this usually isn't necessary.
-A clerk can provide you with any of the information you need, including how to obtain a replacement plea form.
+You can request a copy of the traffic ticket from the court; however, most courts will let you know this usually isn't necessary.
+A clerk can provide you with any of the ticket information you need, including how to obtain a replacement plea form.
 Plea options, time frames, exact fines―the clerk can provide you with all this information.

-Pleading guilty or no contest generally means paying the fine and going on about your business (unless the ticket puts enough points on your license to suspend it, or your auto insurance company wants to increase your rates―then you might have some extra steps).
+Pleading "guilty" or "no contest" generally means paying the ticket fine and going on about your business (unless the traffic ticket puts enough points on your driver's license to suspend it, or your auto insurance company wants to increase your rates―then you might have some extra steps).

-Pleading not guilty is an entirely different―and usually much more involved―process.Other Topics in This Section
+Pleading "not guilty" to your traffic ticket is an entirely different―and usually much more involved―process.Other Topics in This Section